shannawn/shannonaw/brain-doodles/pre-pandemic-self.md

 From the release of tension, you'll fall forward.

 _Wings drumming.
-She makes her next move._
+You'll makes your next move._

 I can't wait for you to get here.
 We're on the precipice of something incredible.
 And that something is the life we're building and who we're becoming.